 About a year ago, my mom had taken two spills within 24 hours (weather and medication related; she’s just fine now) and when my sister took her in to the emergency room to get checked out, Mr. GFE and I headed over to check on Dad and take him dinner.

-So in preparing to “go on,” here’s that recipe for you today.
-It’s classic comfort food and a simple dish (always Dad’s favorites) with just that little bit of spiciness (some might call it a bit zesty), and we can all use some of both on a regular basis, right?
+So in preparing to “go on,” here’s that recipe for Baked Sriracha Ginger Cumin Chicken for you today.
+It’s classic comfort food and a simple dish (which were always Dad’s favorites) with just that little bit of spiciness (some might call it a bit “zesty” versus spicy), and we can all use some of both on a regular basis, right?

 Baked Sriracha Ginger Cumin Chicken